Tommy Tuberville: Tenure

 Tuberville was one of six Republican senators to vote against expanding the COVID-19 Hate Crimes Act, which would allow the U.S. Justice Department to review hate crimes related to COVID-19 and establish an online database.

-In February 2022, Tuberville dismissed "ridiculous" proposals to ban lawmakers from trading stocks.
-According to Business Insider, Tuberville violated the STOCK Act 132 times in 2021.
+Following the 2022 Russian invasion of Ukraine, Tuberville claimed that Putin had ordered the invasion because Russia could not feed its people and required Ukrainian farmland.
+He inaccurately called Russia a communist country (Russia abandoned communism after the collapse of the Soviet Union).

 In May 2022, Tuberville introduced the Financial Freedom Act of 2022, which would allow for the inclusion of cryptocurrency in individual retirement accounts.

 Speaking at a Trump rally in Nevada on October 8, 2022, Tuberville claimed that Democrats are "pro-crime", "want to take over what you've got", and "want reparation [sic] because they think the people that do the crime are owed that".
 These remarks were widely condemned as inaccurate and racist; for example, the NAACP called them "flat out racist, ignorant and utterly sickening".

 Tuberville was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023, telling reporters, "This bill does not go nearly far enough to reform our broken budget".

 In June 2024, Tuberville called Ukrainian president Volodymyr Zelenskyy a "dictator" and said that Russian president Vladimir Putin "doesn't want Ukraine.
 He doesn't want Europe.
 Hell, he's got enough land of his own.
-He just wants to make sure he doesn’t have United States weapons in Ukraine pointing at Moscow."
+He just wants to make sure he doesn't have United States weapons in Ukraine pointing at Moscow."

 In June 2025, Tuberville drew backlash after appearing on Benny Johnson's show, where he called people in urban areas "inner-city rats" who "live off the federal government" and called on President Trump to "send them back home".